nbren12/call_py_fort/README.md

 ## Installation

 This library has the following dependencies
-1. pfUnit (v3.2.9) for the unit tests
+1. pfUnit for the unit tests
 1. python (3+) with numpy and cffi
 1. cmake (>=3.4+)

-To install pfunit on a linux system, you can run a commmand like the following:

-    export F90=gfortran
-    export F90_VENDOR=GNU
-    export PFUNIT=/usr/local
-    curl -L https://github.com/Goddard-Fortran-Ecosystem/pFUnit/archive/3.2.9.tar.gz | tar xz
-    cd pFUnit-3.2.9 && \
-        cmake . && \
-        make &&\
-        sudo make install INSTALL_DIR=${PFUNIT}

-Installing python dependencies is out of scope of this documentation.

-See the [continuous integration configuration](.github/workflows/check.yaml) for an example of how to install all these dependencies on an ubuntu system
+This development environment can be setup with the nix package manager.
+To enter a developer environment with all these dependencies installed run:

+    nix-shell

-Once the dependencies are installed, you can compile and install this library using
+Once the dependencies are installed, you can compile this library using

     mkdir build
     cd build
     cmake ..
     make

+Run the tests:

+    make test

+Install on your system

     make install

-This should install the `libcallpy` library to `/usr/local/lib` and the necessary module files to `/usr/local/include`.
+This will usually install the `libcallpy` library to `/usr/local/lib` and the necessary module files to `/usr/local/include`.
 The specific way to add this library to a Fortran code base will depend on the build system of that code.
 Typically, you will need to add a flag `-I/usr/local/include` to any fortran